cctv camera

 Learn CCTV Terminology Through Professional Training

 Understanding CCTV terminology is essential for installers, technicians, and anyone working with surveillance systems.
-Our complete CCTV installation course covers all of these terms in detail, with real-world demonstrations and practical examples to help you master HD CCTV, IP CCTV, NVRs, DVRs, and VMS platforms.
+Our complete CCTV installation course covers all of these terms in context, with real-world demonstrations showing how each concept applies on actual installations.
+You will learn not just what each term means, but when it matters and how it affects the decisions you make on site.